Last reviewed 19 May 2021

 Care home managers should refer to the webpage for the latest versions of documents.

-Public health doctors have been quick to welcome the development of the new vaccines as an exciting breakthrough in the fight against Covid-19.
-However, they warn that there is still a long way to go.
-A national vaccination roll-out during 2021 on the scale that will be needed is a huge undertaking and will take many months.
+Public health doctors have been quick to welcome the development of the vaccines as a breakthrough in the fight against Covid-19.
+However, they warn that achieving full vaccination is a long process.
 In the meantime, tried and tested methods of preventing virus transmission, such as social distancing and the wearing of masks, must continue.

 Where can the latest information be found?